farisachugthai/viconf/plugin/README.rst

 ``gv`` reselects the last text you had highlighted in visual mode.
 And ``zz`` re-centers the cursor!

 Using shells besides cmd or bash
 ================================
-In usr_41 it's mentioned that files formatted with dos formatting won't run vim scripts correctly so holy shit that might explain a hell of a lot Comment this out because we now define ``&ff`` as only unix in $MYVIMRC.::
+In usr_41 it's mentioned that files formatted with dos formatting won't run vim scripts correctly so holy shit that might explain a hell of a lot.
+Comment this out because we now define ``&ff`` as only unix in $MYVIMRC.::

    set fileformats=unix,dos